apify/apify-docs/README.md

 * Actor builders and advanced users (**Build actors**, **Advanced tutorials and debugging**).

 Each item has its own JSON object, in which "cardItem" is the title and "href" is the link.
-If the link leads to outside the Apify domain, add the `"isExternalLink" : true` property.
+If the link leads to outside the Apify Docs site, add the `"isExternalLink" : true` property.
+For local links, just use the article's path.
+E.g. `"/tutorials/apify-scrapers/web-scraper"`.

 In the title (`cardItem`), do not just give the article's name.
 Phrase the title in a way that answers a question or fulfills a goal the user might have.